apache/zeppelin/docs/quickstart/explorezeppelinui.md

 ### Note toolbar

-At the top of the note, you can find a toolbar which exposes command buttons as well as configuration, security and display options
+At the top of the note, you can find a toolbar which exposes command buttons as well as configuration, security and display options.

 <img src="../assets/themes/zeppelin/img/ui-img/note_toolbar.png" />

-On the far right is displayed the note name, just click on it to reveal the input form and update it
+On the far right is displayed the note name, just click on it to reveal the input form and update it.

 In the middle of the toolbar you can find the command buttons: